Facial expression and attributes recognition based on multi-task learning of lightweight neural networks: Proposed Approach

-Finally, the emotion recognition network is trained on the AffectNet dataset.
-Though it contains at least $C_e=8$ expressions, it is typical to test the accuracy using only 7 emotions without Contempt category.
+Finally, the network is fine-tuned for emotion recognition on the AffectNet dataset~\cite{mollahosseini2017affectnet}.
+The training set provided by the authors of this dataset contains 287,651 and 283,901 images for $C_e=8$ classes (Neutral, Happy, Sad, Surprise, Fear, Anger, Disgust, Contempt) and 7 primary expressions (the same without Contempt), respectively.
+The official validation set consists of 500 images per each class, i.e. 4000 and 3500 images for 8 and 7 classes.
+We rotate the facial images to align them based on the position of the eyes similarly to the approach from~\cite{antoniadis2021exploiting} but without data augmentation.
 Two ways to classify 7 emotions were studied, namely, 1) train the model on reduced training set with 7 classes; and 2) train the model on the whole training set with 8 classes, but use only 7 scores from the last (Softmax) layer.
-In both cases, the weighted categorical cross-entropy (softmax) loss was optimized:
+In both cases, the weighted categorical cross-entropy (softmax) loss was optimized~\cite{mollahosseini2017affectnet}:

 where $X$ is the training image, $y \in \{1,...,C_e\}$ is its emotional class label, $N_y$ is the total number of training examples of the $y$-th class, $z_y$ is the $y$-th output of the penultimate (logits) layer, and $softmax$ is the softmax activation function.
 The training procedure remains similar to the initial pre-training of face recognition CNN.
-At first, the new head with $C_e$ outputs was added, the remaining weights were frozen and the weights of the new head was learned in 3 epochs using SAM~\cite{foret2020sharpness}.
+At first, the new head with $C_e$ outputs was added, the remaining weights were frozen and the new head was learned in 3 epochs using the SAM~\cite{foret2020sharpness}.
 Finally, all weights were learned during 10 epochs.

+The obtained models are used in the mobile demo application (Fig.~\ref{fig:3}) with the publicly-available Java source code\footnote{\url{https://github.com/HSE-asavchenko/face-emotion-recognition/tree/main/mobile_app}}.
+It can process any photo from the gallery and predict either age/gender/ethnicity or emotional state of all detected faces.